Thierry Neuville

 Born in St. Vith, Neuville started rallying in 2007.
-Between 2009 and 2011 he competed in the Intercontinental Rally Challenge, in 2009 he also made his World Rally Championship debut at the Rally Catalunya and in 2010 he competed in the Junior World Rally Championship.
+Between 2009 and 2011 he competed in the Intercontinental Rally Challenge; in 2009 he also made his World Rally Championship debut at the Rally Catalunya and in 2010 he competed in the Junior World Rally Championship.
 With promising results across the categories between 2009 and 2011, he was signed by the Citroën Junior Team and made his World Rally Car debut in 2012.
-In 2013, driving for the Qatar World Rally Team, he was a surprise runner-up in the championship, having scored his first podiums in the sport, finishing 114 points behind Sébastien Ogier who dominated the season.
+In 2013, driving for the Qatar World Rally Team, he was a surprise runner-up in the championship, having scored his first podiums in the sport, finishing 114 points behind Sébastien Ogier.

 When Hyundai Motorsport re-entered the sport in 2014, the Korean manufacturer signed Neuville as their lead driver.
-Neuville won his first World Rally Championship event, as well as Hyundai's first, during that season, at the 2014 Rallye Deutschland.
-In addition to his first win, he had helped Hyundai score their first podium earlier in the season.
-Neuville finished the 2014 and 2015 seasons in sixth place, but since 2016 he has finished every season as runner-up in the drivers' championship.
+Neuville won his first World Rally Championship event, as well as Hyundai's first, at the 2014 Rallye Deutschland.
+In addition to his first victory, he had aided Hyundai score their first podium earlier in the season.
+Neuville finished the 2014 and 2015 seasons in sixth place, but finished runner-up in the drivers' championship from 2016 to 2019.
 In 2016, he was again a distant second to Ogier, but since new regulations for World Rally Cars were introduced in 2017 he has been battling closely for the drivers' title with rivals Ogier and Ott Tänak.
-In 2017 and 2018 he narrowly missed out on the title to Ogier, while in 2019 he was second to Tänak.
+In 2017 and 2018, he narrowly missed out on the title to Ogier, while in 2019 he was second to Tänak.
 Despite being second in the drivers' championship in 2019, Neuville's results helped Hyundai win their first manufacturers' title.

-In total, Neuville has won 17 world rallies, all for Hyundai.
+In total, Neuville has won 21 world rallies, all for Hyundai.
 Initially known as an asphalt specialist, he has won events on asphalt and gravel.
 He has also won on snow, winning the Rally Sweden in 2018 and he became one of the few non-Nordic drivers to win the event.
 In addition to rallying, Neuville has also contested circuit racing, debuting in the 2019 German Touring Car Championship.